DragonRidersUnite/book/src/02-player-movement.md

 - `args.state`
 - `||=`

 Let's start with `args.state`.
 It's basically a blob that can be anything you want it to be, a bit like Kirby.
 Feed it `player_x` and it keeps track of it.
 Whatever you feed the `args.state`, it'll be accessible in future ticks.
 Keeping track of the game state across ticks is important!
 It's part of the game loop.
 If we don't know where the player last was, how can we calculate where they should move to?
-We need to keep track of it in someplace. `args.state` is a fine place to start.
+We need to keep track of it somewhere. `args.state` is a fine place to start.

 You can define anything on `args.state`, so it's up to you to use useful names.
 You could make `args.state.bleh` and set it to your favorite color, `args.state.bleh = "blue"` or your age, `args.state.age = 30`.
 Much like Kirby, `args.state` doesn't care what you feed it.
 It's just hungry for your data.